How to Build Backlinks and Authority for Your Website

 Give testimonials

 Write genuine testimonials for tools you use.
 Many brands post customer quotes with a link back.
+I've gotten like 4 or 5 decent links this way just by emailing companies I already pay for and asking if they want a testimonial.

 Support open-source projects